sensebox/books/home/en/assembly/assembly03_osem.md

 3. confirm the dialog with "yes"
 4. upload the sketch onto the microcontroller using the **arrow** button

-If nothing went wrong, you can now view your station on the openSenseMap (use the link in the email) and view the uploaded measurements!
+If nothing went wrong, you can now view your station on the openSenseMap (use the link in the email) and view your uploaded measurements!